N8-CIR-Bede/documentation/software/applications/wmlce.rst

 .. warning::

    WMLCE was archived by IBM on 2020-11-10 and is no longer updated, maintained or supported.
+   It is no longer available on bede due to the migration away from RHEL 7.

    It has been replaced by :ref:`Open Cognitiive Environment (Open-CE) <software-applications-open-ce>`, a community driven software distribution for machine learning.